Road trip guide: Conquering Mannlichen in the Swiss Alps

-The Männlichen is a high mountain pass at an elevation of 2.343m (7,687ft) above the sea level, located in the Swiss Alps, within the Canton of Berne.
+Männlichen is a high mountain peak at an elevation of 2.343m (7,687ft) above the sea level, located in the Canton of Berne, in Switzerland.

-The drive is definitely worth it.
-Don’t forget your camera!
-This pass offers some of the nicest views in the Alps on a clear day.
+The drive is incredible, with some of the nicest views in the Alps on a clear day.
 A visit to Männlichen promises memorable and near-to-nature moments at every time of year.
 The approach through the Bernese Oberland is an experience in itself, as the Jungfrau massif and Bernese Alps become ever more impressive.

 Offering spectacular views of the surrounding landscape, the road to the summit is 750 m long, starting at Berghaus Männlichen.
 It’s very steep, hitting a 16% of maximum gradient through some of the ramps.
 The elevation gain is 81 meters.
 The average gradient is 10.8%.